 Besides, store owners can enable creating copies of images in the WebP format to make them smaller and automatically adjust the resolution.
 Images converted to WebP significantly increase a page loading speed and improve website positions in SERP.

 The Magento 2 speed optimization module also allows users to leverage bulk image optimization.
-By default, all images saved in the catalog and WYSIWYG folders are automatically processed and moved to cache on a page load.
+By default, all images saved in the catalog and WYSIWYG folders are automatically processed and moved to the cache on a page load.
 If necessary, you can select other folders with your website pictures that should be optimized, as well as set the level of jpeg files compression and apply it to specific folders.

 In addition to compressing images, the Magento 2 Lazy Load extension provides tools for optimizing code structure on a web store.
-One of the module’s features related to code compression is minification of HTML, CSS, and JS files.
+One of the module’s features related to code compression is the minification of HTML, CSS, and JS files.
 The extension removes some elements from a file, like tabs, comments, line breaks, spaces, etc., that are not important for reading the code.
 It allows reducing the size by 10 – 20% with no negative impact on the code itself.

-As for some other advanced features offered by the Amasty Lazy Load extension, they include asynchronous indexing of the order data, automatic update of cached values by signing static files, and using flat tables for storing product and category info in the database.
+As for some other advanced features offered by the Amasty Lazy Load extension, they include asynchronous indexing of the order data, automatic update of cached values by signing static files, and flat tables used for storing product and category info in the database.

 Now, let’s proceed with the exploration of the backend interface of the Amasty Lazy Load extension.